baskerville/diana/README.md

 # diana

 The daemon script is called *dad*.

-To get the list of avalaible actions just call diana without parameters.
+To get the list of available actions just call diana without parameters.